stackbit-projects/yorgato-dev-f10e1/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
-**Yorley Reyes** Yorley Reyes is a Senior Software Engineer from Palmira near to Cali- Colombia.
-I'm Software Engineer, he worked for fyteen years on software develoment, since junior when begin on 2006 to director, i have worked in diferents sectors, my jobs are amazing expriencies.
+**Yorley Reyes** is a Senior Software Engineer from Palmira near to Cali- Colombia.
+I'm Msc.
+Software Engineering, I'm worked for fyteen years on software develoment, since junior when begin on 2006 to director, i have worked in diferents sectors, my jobs are amazing expriencies.

 I have worked has been recognized by Companys, in have been know many people, since projecto for people o small bussines a Big Companies.

-> The world always seems brighter when you’ve just made something that wasn’t there before.
-Neil Gaiman

 As a hobby, i like soccer and best soccer team America from Cali, I'm faher, husbandand some funny.